Koblenz: Fortified cities

-Its defensive works are extensive, and consist of strong forts crowning the hills encircling the city to the west, and the citadel of Ehrenbreitstein on the opposite bank of the Rhine.
+Its defensive works are extensive and consist of strong forts crowning the hills encircling the city to the west, and the citadel of Ehrenbreitstein on the opposite bank of the Rhine.
 The old city was triangular in shape, two sides being bounded by the Rhine and Mosel and the third by a line of fortifications.
 The latter were razed in 1890, and the city was permitted to expand in this direction.
 The Koblenz Hauptbahnhof (central station) was built on a spacious site outside the former walls at the junction of the Cologne-Mainz railway and the strategic Metz-Berlin line.
-In April 2011 Koblenz-Stadtmitte station was opened in the inner city to coincide with the opening of the Federal Garden Show 2011.
-The Rhine is crossed by the Pfaffendorf Bridge, originally the location of a rail bridge, but now a road bridge and, a mile south of city, by the Horchheim Railway Bridge, consisting of two wide and lofty spans carrying the Lahntal railway, part of the Berlin railway referred to above.
+In April 2011, Koblenz-Stadtmitte station was opened in the inner city to coincide with the opening of the Federal Garden Show 2011.
+The Rhine is crossed by the Pfaffendorf Bridge, originally the location of a rail bridge, but now a road bridge, and a mile south of the city by the Horchheim Railway Bridge, consisting of two wide and lofty spans carrying the Lahntal railway, part of the Berlin railway referred to above.
 The Moselle is spanned by a Gothic freestone bridge of 14 arches, erected in 1344, two modern road bridges and also by two railway bridges.

 Since 1890, the city has consisted of the Altstadt (old city) and the Neustadt (new city) or Klemenstadt.
 Of these, the Altstadt is closely built and has only a few fine streets and squares, while the Neustadt possesses numerous broad streets and a handsome frontage along the Rhine.

 Electoral palace

 In the modern part of the city lies the palace (Residenzschloss), with one front looking towards the Rhine, the other into the Neustadt.
 It was built in 1778–1786 by Clemens Wenceslaus, the last elector of Trier, following a design by the French architect P.M. d'Ixnard.
 In 1833, the palace was used as a barracks, and became a terminal post for the optical telecommunications system that originated in Potsdam.
 Today, the elector's former palace is a museum.
 Among other exhibits, it contains some Gobelin tapestries.
-From it some gardens and promenades (Kaiserin Augusta Anlagen) stretch along the bank of the Rhine, and in them is a memorial to the poet Max von Schenkendorf.
-A statue to the empress Augusta, whose favorite residence was Koblenz, stands in the Luisenplatz.
+From it, some gardens and promenades (Kaiserin Augusta Anlagen) stretch along the bank of the Rhine, and in them is a memorial to the poet Max von Schenkendorf.
+A statue to the empress Augusta, whose favourite residence was Koblenz, stands in the Luisenplatz.